 - Reactions have continued to trail the recent attacks of communities in Plateau state

-Meanwhile, Governor Lalong has promised the people of Plateau state that the perpetrators of the killings will be apprehended by security agencies.
+Meanwhile, Plateau governor, Simon Lalong, has promised the people of the state that the perpetrators will be apprehended by security agencies.

 In a series of messages on his Twitter page, the governor also called on the Plateau people to remain calm and cooperate with security agencies to handle the situation.